Definition

 Description of Procedure

-You will be given medicine in the doctor's office.
+Medicine will be given in the doctor's office.
 This medicine will stop the pregnancy.
 It may be a pill, given by shot, or inserted into the vagina.
-Many will also need to take other medicine 1 to 3 days later.
+Some people will also need to take other medicine 1 to 3 days later.

 An exam will be done about a week later to make sure the procedure is done.